 3. Emeritus Members - shall be entitled to attend all meetings, without payment of the registration fee, to engage in discussions, and to receive copies of the minutes, reports and publications.

 4. Honorary Members - shall be entitled to attend meetings, to engage in discussions, and to receive copies of the minutes, reports and publications.

 5. Voting - One member shall cast all votes for each institution present.
 Where more than one member is present, they shall select one of their number to be spokesperson.

 6. Member Dues – Dues for members are reviewed annually by the executive board.
 Dues or special assessments shall be proposed by the Executive Board and approved by a two-thirds vote of the members present at any regular meeting.
 Membership dues are $100.00 per institution regardless of the number of representatives.

 7. Registration Fee - There shall be a registration fee for each person attending a meeting, payable at or before the meeting.
 The Executive Board shall establish this registration fee.

-8. Business Partners - shall be entitled to attend all meetings, reserve booth space at meetings, be included on the Chapter mailing list, and receive the Membership Directory; and shall also be entitled to participate in other activities of the Association only by special request and permission from the Executive Board.
+8. Business Partners - shall be entitled to attend all meetings, reserve booth space at meetings (at the established fee), be included on the Chapter mailing list, and receive the Membership Directory; and shall also be entitled to participate in other activities of the Association only by special request and permission from the Executive Board.

 9. Business Partner Dues – Business Partner dues are set and reviewed annually by the executive board.
-Annual dues for Business Partners are set at $250.00 per organization plus $100.00 per representative/local affiliate, and shall be reviewed annually by the Executive Board.
+Annual dues for Business Partners are set at $350.00 per organization which includes up to 4 representatives, each representative beyond 4 is $100 each per representative/local affiliate, and shall be reviewed annually by the Executive Board.

 10. The fiscal year for the association is April 1- March 31.
 Annual membership dues are for the twelve month period following payment.